minetest/minetest/doc/lua_api.md

 'Wear Bar' is a property of items that defines the coloring of the bar that appears under damaged tools.
-If it is absent, the old behavior of green, yellow, red is used.
+If it is absent, the old behavior of green-yellow-red is used.

 Wear bar colors definition